Kernix13/WriterAssist/README.md

 If you know of a way to solve the import/export and file upload problems then send me an email from my contact page.
 Also, contact me if you have any suggestions or edits that would improve the app.
 I would like anyone with motor control issues to have a high-quality free app to help them communicate.

 ### Credits
 I got answers to questions I had while building the project by posting in the [freeCodeCamp forum](https://forum.freecodecamp.org/).
-So I would like to thank everyone who helped me and for the resources avaiable on the freeCodeCamp website.
+So I would like to thank everyone who helped me and for the resources avaiable on the freeCodeCamp website!